a review of Panzer Dragoon Zwei

 In Panzer Dragoon Zwei, the elegance is just about everything.
 The scenery hundreds of feet beneath our dragon is alien and beautiful: every flowing instant of graphics tells a two-thousand-word story.
 Enemies of clearly foreign origin materialize and cooperate with one another in their mysterious efforts to bring us down.
 They jet out vaguely beautiful ballistics.
 Dodging up, down, left and right while charging our lasers feels simultaneously like work (we are keeping this man and his dragon alive), like fun (it is a game, after all, with visual rewards), and like destiny.
 The game has plunged us into a world where things are happening, and above even this, it has plunged us into a world where the world is happening.

 The future of the Panzer Dragoon “namesake” wouldn’t be too bright.
 Since Zwei had a story in it, and since no one hated the game, really, they decided to make the story a key component in the next one.
 There’s nothing terribly wrong with Panzer Dragoon Saga.
 It remains one of the more forward-thinking role-playing games ever made — how novel, an RPG, with town-wandering and talking NPCs and everything, with Panzer Dragoon dragon-flying lock-on-laser-breathing action combat in place of point a finger-cursor at the word “fight” and pressing the “OK” button over and over again.
 The problem is, Panzer Dragoon Zwei was a light game set in a heavy world.
 The world sucked you in because you were holding a controller, and pressing buttons.
 Saga thinks too much: it’s a heavy game, set in a heavy world.
 It’s thick as maple syrup.
 It’s actually — hilariously — too good.
 It’s too many good ideas.
 The thing about ideas — and this is why you’ll see IGN.com putting Super Mario Bros. at the top of their top 100 games ever list — is that people kind of need to be spoon-fed the good ones in order for them to have really any impact at all.
 Saga was too many great ideas, and now that time has caught up with the game, all of the little things it pioneered have been done better in other games.
 (It hurts us to break this to you.
 We too love the game, anyway.)
 It’s kind of the story of Sega, in a way: the Dreamcast shipped with a modem on board.
-However, the modem was 56k and slow as shit, so no one cared.
+However, the modem was 56k and slow as stuff, so no one cared.
 The Xbox shipped with LAN support.
 Et cetera.

 Eventually, Sega was given a ton of money and told to revisit the Panzer Dragoon series.
 “For the fans”.
 This was back when Microsoft was employing videogame fan-site-editors-in-chief to tell them what to do to make a big dent in the games industry.
 The large, soft, ovular white man hired to recommend Japanese game studios for the GETSing must have had a deep-down private-part-like love for Panzer Dragoon Zwei, and we vigorously salute him for that.
 It’s a shame that the end result, born of a Sega woozy from no longer owning their own hardware (bonus fact: “still getting used to riding the bus to work” was the original state of this sentence, though we thought maybe that wouldn’t be clear enough), turned out so misshapen and weirdly wrong-headed.